tlienart/Franklin.jl/docs/styling/templates.md

 # Templates

-\blurb{Start from one of the template or build your own.}
+\blurb{Start from one of the templates or build your own.}

 \lineskip